-These macros yield 1 if the corresponding C operators might not yield numerically correct answers due to arithmetic overflow of an integer type.
+These macros yield 1 if the corresponding C operators overflow, 0 otherwise.
 They work correctly on all known practical hosts, and do not rely on undefined behavior due to signed arithmetic overflow.
-They expand to integer constant expressions if their arguments are.
-They are easier to use than the integer range overflow macros (see Integer Range Overflow).
+They are integer constant expressions if their arguments are.
+They are typically easier to use than the integer range overflow macros (see Integer Range Overflow), and they support more operations and evaluation contexts than the integer overflow checking macros (see Checking Integer Overflow) or the wraparound macros (see Wraparound Arithmetic with Integers).

 Example usage: